 “I’m truly honored to have been selected for this award,” said Armijo, the 25th recipient of the prestigious honor.
 “There are no words that can fully express or capture my feelings.”

-(Julie Leibach is a senior science writer at MDB Inc., a contractor for the NIEHS Superfund Research Program.)
+(Julie Leibach is a contractor for the NIEHS Division of Extramural Research and Training.)